-4 Exposure dose limit
+4. Exposure dose limit

 - (1) The disposal operator should prevent the total radiation dose that a worker engaged in accident-derived waste disposal receives from exceeding the following limits: - a.
-For men, or women who were diagnosed with no possibility of pregnancy, the effective dose should not exceed 100mSv in 5 years and 50mSv in a year. - b.
-For women except those who were diagnosed with no possibility of pregnancy and women in c., the effective dose should not exceed 5 mSv per three months.

-- c.
-For women who were diagnosed with pregnancy, the effective dose from internal exposure should not exceed 1 mSv, and the equivalent dose received on the surface of her abdomen should not exceed 2 mSv during pregnancy. - (2) The disposal operator should prevent the equivalent dose that a worker engaged in accidentderived waste disposal receives from exceeding each limit specified for each of the following categories:
+For men, or women who were diagnosed with no possibility of pregnancy, the effective dose should not exceed 100 mSv in 5 years and 50 mSv in a year. - b.
+For women except those who were diagnosed with no possibility of pregnancy and women in c., the effective dose should not exceed 5 mSv per three months. - c.
+For women who were diagnosed with pregnancy, the effective dose from internal exposure should not exceed 1 mSv, and the equivalent dose received on the surface of the abdomen should not exceed 2 mSv during pregnancy. - (2) When the disposal operator contracts a portion of accident-derived waste disposal in controlled areas to a contractor, the disposal operator should direct the contractor to inform its workers that the effective dose to workers engaged in accident-derived waste disposal in controlled areas should not exceed the limit specified in (1).

-a.
-Eye lens: 150mSv/yb.
-Skin: 500mSv/y

-(3) When conducting emergency work to protect workers from health impairment by radiation in case of an accident (hereinafter referred to as "emergency work"), the disposal operator should prevent men, or women who were diagnosed with no possibility of pregnancy from exceeding each limit specified for each of the following categories:

-a.
-Effective dose: 100mSv

-- b.
-Equivalent dose received on eye lens: 300mSv - c.
-Equivalent dose received on skin: 1Sv - (4) The disposal operator should control exposure dose to ensure that it will not exceed the exposure dose limit by adding the exposure dose received during the accident-derived waste disposal and those received during decontamination works, works under a designated dose rate, and other radiation works that are subject to the Ionizing Radiation Ordinance.
+- (3) The disposal operator should prevent the equivalent dose that a worker engaged in accident-derived waste disposal receives from exceeding each limit specified for each of the following categories: - a.
+Eye lens: 100mSv per five years and 50 mSv per one year - b.
+Skin: 500 mSv/y - (4) When the disposal operator contracts a portion of accident-derived waste disposal in controlled areas to a contractor, the disposal operator should direct the contractor to inform its workers that the equivalent dose to workers engaged in accident-derived waste disposal in controlled areas should not exceed the values specified in (3). - (5) When conducting emergency work to protect workers from health impairment by radiation in case of an accident (hereinafter referred to as "emergency work"), the disposal operator should prevent men, or women who were diagnosed with no possibility of pregnancy, from exceeding each limit specified for each of the following categories: - a.
+Effective dose: 100 mSv - b.
+Equivalent dose received on eye lens: 300 mSv - c.
+Equivalent dose received on skin: 1 Sv - (6) When the disposal operator contracts a portion of emergency work to a contractor, the disposal operator should direct the contractor to inform its workers that the doses to men engaged in the emergency work and women diagnosed with no possibility of pregnancy should not exceed the values specified in (5). - (7) The disposal operator should control exposure dose to ensure that it will not exceed the exposure dose limit by adding the exposure dose received during the accident-derived waste disposal and those received during decontamination work, work under a designated dose rate, and other radiation work that is subject to the Ionizing Radiation Ordinance.

-5 Recording dose measurement results
+5. Recording dose measurement results